9 Retail Venture Capital Firms To Know

 Image of XRC Ventures - Top VCs in Retail

 XRC Ventures is a New York-based firm that operates as both a venture fund and a startup accelerator.
-They invest in retail technology, consumer goods, and consumer healthtech companies.
+They invest in the next generation of retail tech, consumer goods, and consumer healthtech companies.

 • Founded: 2015